-A legitimate concern with a receiver-pull model is that it may end up increasing the cost of sending messages for malicious as well as honest senders.
-We will show in the next section through an example of a receiverpull based Email architecture that, using simple design optimizations, one can easily lower the sending cost for honest senders while still holding senders of unwanted content accountable.
+A legitimate concern with a receiver-pull model is that it may end up increasing the cost of sending messages for malicious as well as legitimate senders.
+We will show in the next section through an example of a receiver-pull based email architecture that, using simple design optimizations, one can easily lower the sending cost for legitimate senders while still holding senders of unwanted content accountable.

 We do not claim that a receiver-pull based model may be universally suitable for all forms of communications.
 For example, soldiers in the middle of a desert war may not want to rely on remote senders being reachable when trying to retrieve their messages.
-However, in many important applications, such as civilian use of Email, mobile text messages, and asynchronous voice messages, the receiver-pull architecture appears to offer strong advantages in fight against unwanted traffic.
+However, in many important applications, such as civilian use of email, mobile text messages, and asynchronous voice messages, the receiver-pull architecture appears to offer strong advantages in fight against unwanted traffic.

-Fig. 2.
-An Email delivery architecture with receiver-pull model.
+Figure 2: An email delivery architecture with receiverpull model.